ethereum/remix-ide/docs/running_js_scripts.md

 2. Compile a Solidity file - to generate the contract metadata.

 3. In the Deploy & Run plugin, choose the Environment.
-   - Async/await scripts work on in all of the Environments: the Remix VM, Injected Provider (usually Metamask), and External HTTP Provider.
+   - Async/await scripts work on in all of the Environments: the Remix VM, Injected Provider (usually MetaMask), and External HTTP Provider.

 ## JS Scripts in the File Explorers